brownhounds/wc-micro/ROADMAP.md

 -   [x] Props Cache causing performance issues, kicking in Long Running Tasks periodically - cache removed ✅
 -   [x] Proxy Nesting!!
 Probably Fixed 👀

+## HOT

+-   [] Make sure there is no issues with a cleanup, something maybe kicking of when shrinking the list of components (perf repo)

 ## CURRENT

 -   [] Testing Framework - Vitest